ISA-tools/DataCarpentry-TrainingMaterial/experimental-metadata/experimental-metadata.md

 Authors: <br>
 Contributors:

-Sculpting data, i.e. generating data and annotating data, involves a wide set of skills ranging from knowledge about the data in the specific domain being considered plus general expertise on data management, enabling the storage, interpretation, preservation and re-use of data.
+Sculpting data, i.e. generating data and annotating data, involves a wide set of skills ranging from knowledge about the data in the specific domain being considered, plus general expertise on data management, enabling the storage, interpretation, preservation and re-use of data.

-This tutorial will explore some of the concepts, skills and tools useful for managing the data and metadata --- or data about the data --- maintained in tables, or spreadsheet programs.
+This tutorial will explore some of the concepts, required skills and available software tools useful for managing the data and metadata --- or data about the data --- maintained in tables, i.e. in spreadsheet programs.

 ## Experimental Data ##

+The last decade has seen a massive increase on the biological data being generated.
+Considering DNA sequencing technologies as an example, there has been an impressive improvement in instruments capacity during the last ten years, when moving from Sanger-based capillary sequencing methods to next generation, massively parallel sequencing technologies (see Mardis 2011).
+In addition to the technological enhancements, the sequencing costs have been dropping (see http://www.genome.gov/sequencingcosts/).

 ## Experimental Metadata ##